vipickering/vincentp/website/_posts/2013-08-30-sublime-text-setup.md

 meta: My personal set-up for Sublime Text 2
 ---

-My personal set-up for <a href="http://www.sublimetext.com">Sublime Text 2</a>.
+My personal set-up for [Sublime Text 2](http://www.sublimetext.com "Sublime Text 2"){:rel="external"}.

 ## Preferences

 I have to hot desk a lot and move around.
-I can't always guarantee I will be on a Mac or PC, so I have stored my preferences on [this Gist](https://gist.github.com/vipickering/6375327).
+I can't always guarantee I will be on a Mac or PC, so I have stored my preferences on [this Gist](https://gist.github.com/vipickering/6375327){:rel="external"}.

 Some explanation around some of these settings.